sgmurphy/wordpress-plugins/genesis-blocks/readme.txt

 3. Some of the many blocks included in Genesis Blocks

 == Changelog ==

+= 3.1.5 =
+* Fixed: Escape exception output as prompted by Plugin Check.

+= 3.1.4 =
+* Fixed: Security improvement for the sharing block.

 = 3.1.3 =
 * Fixed: Minor security vulnerability.